Traditional Okinawan Karate Classes, Mesa, Arizona

 – Sokeshodai Shoshin Nagamine (founder of Matsubayashi-ryu Karate)

-Classes begin with traditional ceremony, move to stretching, basics (stances, kicks, punches, blocks).
-Next it's kata.
-When you need individual help, we place you one-on-one with a senior student to assist in rapid development.
-Karate was never intended for sport & we do not take part in tournaments - instead we teach students to be positive & productive members of society with an ability to defend themselves.
+Classes begin with a short traditional ceremony, move to stretching, basics (stances, kicks, punches, blocks), and then move on to kata.
+When you need individual help, we place you one-on-one with a black belt to assist in rapid development.
+Karate was never intended for sport & we do not take part in tournaments - instead we teach students to be positive & productive, with an ability to defend themselves.

-After teaching Karate, Kobudo, Samurai Arts, Jujutsu & Self-Defense in the Departments of Physical Education, Kinesiology, Extended Studies, and Club Sports to 50 to >110 students/class at the University of Wyoming for >30 years, Soke Hausel now restricts classes to 25 maximum.
-Classes are typically 30% female & 98% adult.
-Occasionally, we've had as many as 60% female.
+After teaching Karate, Kobudo, Samurai Arts, Jujutsu & Self-Defense in the Physical Education, Kinesiology, Extended Studies, and Club Sports to 50 to >110 students/class at the University of Wyoming for >30 years, Soke Hausel now restricts classes to 25 maximum.
+Classes are typically 95% adult, and about 40% female.